Type Reference

 itp = cubic_interp(x, y; bc=ClampedBC())FastInterpolations.PeriodicBC — Type

-This is a user-facing type.
+This is a singleton type (structure-only, no value parameter).
 Internally, periodic BC uses Sherman-Morrison solver with PeriodicData{T} for the cache.

 Example